Salary Negotiation Prep After the Meeting: What to Document First

 Internal links

-Pricing pathUse the current plan page as the closest product decision step.
+Pricing path Use the current plan page as the closest product decision step.

-FAQReview common account and billing questions before activation.
+FAQ Review common account and billing questions before activation.

 Protect the context that got you to the offer stage

-Your strongest negotiation leverage often comes from the same proof you used in the interview.
+Your strongest negotiation leverage often comes from the same proof you used in the meeting.
 Preserve those examples, the business problems they solved, and the specific outcomes you already discussed with the hiring team.

 Readers who arrive on negotiation content should be able to move back into technical, behavioral, or resume-based pages without losing continuity.
-That is why strong topic clusters matter: the same proof supports both interview success and negotiation clarity.
+That is why strong topic clusters matter: the same proof supports both meeting success and negotiation clarity.

 Use a direct CTA once the reader is decision-ready